 A Number of reproducible network parameters (Z > 4 estimated from 10 iterations, Methods) as a function of the regularization rate λ.
 13 intervals are plotted from 10-6 to 100 (left), and 11 intervals are plotted from 10-4 to 10-3 (right).
 Values between intervals are linearly interpolated.

-B As in S7A, showing the overall mean squared error of the neural network.
+B As in S7A, showing the overall mean-squared error of the neural network.

 C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modeled by the neural network.
 Results are shown when the network is trained on either the MATa or MATα population, and then tested on either the MATa or MATα population.